After writing all of these lovely posts about early retirement, you’d think by now I’d have shared my affection for our

 For one, ours is pretty good at what he does.
 He’s saved us a lot of headaches and money while being a friendly Minnesotan to boot.
 That’s good enough for me.
-Read on about the importance of having a good accountant.
+Read on about the benefits of having an accountant you can rely upon.

 Good thing then, that the day after I wrote about early retirement acceleration, I had a scheduled annual check-in with the “Wizard.”
 See, the benefits of an accountant go far beyond just preparing your taxes like H&R Block.
 He or she is also your tax strategist.

 - Early retirement acceleration plans and healthcare, specifically

 - Mrs. Cubert’s growing business needs

 With our Airbnb, I just assumed I would treat the property like our current long-term rentals from a tax perspective.
 My accountant was quick to point out that Airbnbs (which are technically hospitality businesses) are handled with a schedule C. They’re basically like mini hotel operations from a tax perspective.

 We’re accelerating depreciation on one of our four rentals to mitigate pre-early retirement tax bills.
 This is a good tactic, right up there with socking dollars into 401Ks and health savings accounts, while you’re earning more, before early retirement.